SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/exercises-with-loops/number-table/number-table.md

-### Problem: таблица с числа
+### Problem: Number Table

-Да се отпечатат числата 1 … n в таблица като в примерите по-долу.
+Print the numbers 1 … n in a table as in the examples below.

 #### Sample Input and Output